JRyanShue/DCGAN/README.md

 # DCGAN
-Implementation of the paper "Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks"
+Functional implementation of the paper "Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks"
+A near-exact implementation of the DCGAN